KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 ------------------------------------------------------------------------------------------------------------------------
 In case of more sheets inside a dashboard there is the requirement to have the same header.
 You can create the header and making it available for all sheets just in one shot.
-To create a custom Header click on the three dots menu of the bar, select *Custom Header* as shown below.
+To create a custom Header click the three dots menu of the bar, select *Custom Header* as shown below.

 .. figure:: media/image077.png

    Custom Header

-This functionality allows selecting the image form the Gallery.
-It is also possible to select a dataset an typing some CSS/HTML code in the *Editor*.
+The image used for the header can be selected from the Gallery if available and the *Editor* allows typing custom CSS/HTML if necessary

 Multisheet